tox-dev/tox-docker/README.rst

     test run until the container reports healthy, and will fail the test run if it never does so (within the parameters specified).

+``cmd``
+    A string representing the container command to run.
+Refer to the Dockerfile reference for more detail.

+``entrypoint``
+    A string representing the container entrypoint.
+Note: setting this option clears the defined command, so you must also define the ``cmd``.
+Refer to the Dockerfile reference for more detail.

 Command-Line Arguments
 ----------------------